apache/zeppelin/docs/interpreter/spark.md

         spark.yarn.principal
         spark.yarn.keytab

-  > **NOTE:** If you do not have a permission to the above spark-defaults.conf file, optionally, you can add the above lines to the Spark Interpreter setting through the Interpreter tab in the Zeppelin UI.
+  > **NOTE:** If you do not have permission to access for the above spark-defaults.conf file, optionally, you can add the above lines to the Spark Interpreter setting through the Interpreter tab in the Zeppelin UI.

 4. That's it.
 Play with Zeppelin!